Location-Based Free Events: Proximity App

 • Most of these products relied on user’s previously stated interests.
 This was helpful to provide the user with events that they would find interesting.

-• Desire to find activities that suit personal interests and hobbies, ideally, other attendees of events would also have similar interests.
+• Participants wanted to find activities that suit their interests and hobbies, ideally, other attendees of events would also have similar interests.

-• Challenges in finding reliable and efficient information about an event; unclear logistics was a commonality.
+• Participants ran into challenges when searching for reliable and efficient information about an event, unclear logistics was a commonality.

 Design Goals